abdulkadirekici/rock-paper-scissors/README.markdown

 Point the browser to the /spec/index.html

 ## TODO's
 - Highlight the winner
 - Make the weapons be displayed under each player box
 - Clean screen state after each game / offer a "New game" button
 - Improve tests coverage
- - Make use of npm's package.json for the dependencies

 ## Technologies used
  - Backbone.js